iseekwonderful/csgoGlow/readme.md

 ### More features?
 No!
 We won't implement aimbot, bunnyhop or other stuff to it.
 This is just a native CS:GO Wallhack.

+But you can refer to http://csgoglow.freeforums.org/ signup and ask questions about other features.
+The issue Tracker should be an Issue tracker.

 ## About `Internal`:
 sorry for another delay, there some new trouble.